NxPKG/khulnasoft-docs/content/cache/how-to/edge-browser-cache-ttl/create-page-rules.md

 ## Cache by device type (Enterprise only)

 Enterprise domains can cache content by device type to target visitors with content appropriate to their device.
-Cloudflare evaluates the User-Agent header in the HTTP request to identify the device type and identifies each device type with a case insensitive match to the regex below:
+Khulnasoft evaluates the User-Agent header in the HTTP request to identify the device type and identifies each device type with a case insensitive match to the regex below:

 - Mobile: `(?:phone|windows\s+phone|ipod|blackberry|(?:android|bb\d+|meego|silk|googlebot) .+? mobile|palm|windows\s+ce|opera\ mini|avantgo|mobilesafari|docomo|KAIOS)`
 - Tablet: `(?:ipad|playbook|(?:android|bb\d+|meego|silk)(?! .+? mobile))`
 - Desktop: Everything else not matched above.

-1. Log in to your Cloudflare account.
+1. Log in to your Khulnasoft account.
 2. Select the appropriate domain.
 3. Select **Rules** > **Page Rules**.
 4. Select **Create Page Rule**.